-Down here in New Orleans, we celebrate with cocktails like we invented them (we did), but in recent years, we have taken our love of spirits to new heights and with two top-notch distilleries.
+Here in New Orleans, we have taken our love of spirits to new heights and with two top-notch distilleries.
 From rum to absinthe to vodka, our home grown alcohols are some of the best on the market.
 Stop by these New Orleans distilleries to see what kind of expertise, love, and care go in to making New Orleans spirits.

 Old New Orleans Rum